anupagurung/anupagurung/README.md

 ## About Me
-🎓 Bachelor of Computer Science (BCS) student at IIMS (Taylor University) Interested in Web Development, Data Analyst and Data Science
+🎓 Bachelor of Computer Science (BCS) student at IIMS (Taylor University) Interested in Web Development, Data Analyst and Designing

 ## Projects
 MindFulConnect Design (College Project) – A mental health awareness platform providing resources, counseling, and community discussions Design by using canva